Attack Surface

 • Facilities: Identify all physical locations where IT assets are located, including offices, data centers, and remote sites.

-• Physical Access Controls: Review measures in place to control physical access, such as keycards, biometrics, and surveillance systems.
+• Physical Access Controls: Where relevant, review measures in place to control physical access, such as keycards, biometrics, and surveillance systems.

 7. Process and Procedure Analysis:

-• Operational Workflows: Document critical business processes and procedures, such as software development, deployment, and incident response.
+• Operational Workflows: Document critical business processes and procedures, such as software development, deployment, and backups.

 • Policies: Include security policies related to patch management, backups, and employee training.